1908 United States presidential election in Wisconsin

 The 1908 United States presidential election in Wisconsin was held on November 3, 1908, as part of the 1908 United States presidential election.
 State voters chose 13 electors to the Electoral College, who voted for president and vice president.

 Ever since the decline of the Populist movement, Wisconsin had become almost a one-party state dominated by the Republican Party.
 The Democratic Party became entirely uncompetitive outside certain German Catholic counties adjoining Lake Michigan as the upper classes, along with the majority of workers who followed them, completely fled from William Jennings Bryan’s agrarian and free silver sympathies.
 As Democratic strength weakened severely after 1894 – although the state did develop a strong Socialist Party to provide opposition to the GOP – Wisconsin developed the direct Republican primary in 1903 and this ultimately created competition between the “League” under Robert M. La Follette, and the conservative “Regular” faction.

 When William Jennings Bryan was nominated for a third presidential bid, he visited Wisconsin in early August to urge the Democrats in the state legislature to support his state policies.
-An earlier poll had suggest Bryan gaining a substantial part of the radical La Follette following, and Bryan would ridicule new Republican nominee William Howard Taft in Milwaukee during the last week of September.
+An earlier poll had suggested Bryan gaining a substantial part of the radical La Follette following, and Bryan would ridicule new Republican nominee William Howard Taft in Milwaukee during the last week of September.

 Despite Bryan's campaigns, October polls by the Chicago Record-Herald said that Wisconsin was certain to vote for Taft, As things turned out, the Record-Herald polls were accurate, with Taft winning by eighty-one thousand votes, and carrying all but six counties.
 However, Taft's victory, while still large, was considerably narrower than the Republican victories in the state in the previous three elections.

 Bryan had previously lost Wisconsin to William McKinley in both 1896 and 1900.